We know North Andover residents don’t just stay in North Andover when they want a night out and a break from cooking.

 Saturday, Aug.18 at 11 a.m. marked the long awaited and much anticipated grand opening of the new, Orange Leaf Frozen yogurt.

-Located on Route 38 at Wamesit Place, near the entrance to Walmart, Orange Leaf promises to bring a whole new kind of experience to Tewksbury.
+Located on Route 38 at Wamesit Place, near the entrance, Orange Leaf promises to bring a whole new kind of experience to Tewksbury.

 After much anticipation it appears that Salvatore's Restaurant will be opening sometime in the coming months at the former Rugged Bear location on Park Street.

 , moving their niche old world shop from Route 1 in Saugus into a larger space in Peabody.

 The new Karl's is not only roomier, but will also have a small European café area for about 20 sit-down customers who will be able to enjoy their lunch or dinner with a German beer or Riesling as well.